-It’s hard not to consider buying myself a knife or something... but no. These coins were important, and Rowan handing them out was a sign of his trust.
-I saved my pittance up for years and ended up buying a nice cloak.
-It was something warm to wear and sleep in, and something to hide my face in when I cry.
+It’s hard not to consider buying myself a knife or something, but no. These coins are important, and Rowan handing them out is a sign of his trust.
+I saved my pittance for years and ended up buying a nice cloak.
+It’s something warm to wear and sleep in, and something to hide my face in when I cry.
 Can’t take the opportunity to buy that kind of stuff away from the others.

-Of course, a few of those kids would get something far more valuable than a cloak regardless of whether I gave them money or not.
-Not many of them, but... some people were just talented.
+Of course, a few of those kids will get something far more valuable than a cloak regardless of whether I give them money or not.
+Not many of them, but some people are just talented.
 It is said that the Mistwatcher grants each person a gift when they are made, and while the Church likes to present that as some wonderful thing, it’s no secret that whatever gives the gifts gives them absurdly unequally.
-Some people had talent beyond comprehension, like Lyn.
+Some people have talent beyond comprehension, like Lyn.
 Some people could shoot fire from their hands without even studying to be a mage!

 Some people get nothing.
-Or at least, if they get something, it is so small and insignificant that only the Mistwatcher knows what it is.
-I’m like that, as far as I know.
-But any of the other kids could end up shooting fire!
+Or at least, if they get something, it’s so small and insignificant that only the Mistwatcher knows what it is.
+I’m like that, as far as I know, but any of the other kids could end up shooting fire!
 I’m gonna want to make sure I’m not someone that stole money from them when they do.
 So I make my way back through the alleys towards where the kids sleep, alone with my thoughts.